iampato/news-app/README.md

 Flutter news app, that show cases the following: SQflite,HTTP operations, caching responses, user preferences, clean architecture and tests.

+## Todo
+- Decide on the state management
+- Research on a news app design from (dribbble, uplabs .. etc)
+- Add HTTP layer
+- Add DB layer
+- Finally add test

 ## Getting Started

 This project is a starting point for a Flutter application.